richanayak2019/InterviewReadingList/README.md

 (36)puzzle party one celibrity , every one knows celibrity and but not all others . celebrity doesn't any one . how to identify celibrity

+(37) concurent update in mongo , row locking and other approaches using redis keys.

+(38)

 (37) in circle petrol pumps are at different distances and offer different petrol pum, identify if can complete cicle or not with fixed milage and capaciy.